-Injured toes are extremely painful and will often be swollen, red, and bruised.
-The pain will be worse in the first few weeks, but you may feel some discomfort for longer, as it will take four to six weeks for your injury to heal if there is a fracture.
+The pain, tenderness, and swelling in your foot will gradually settle over the next few weeks.
 During this time walking on your foot may be painful, so to start with it may help to walk on your heel.

 You may walk on your foot as much as your pain allows.
-If you have been given an off-loading shoe, you should gradually stop using it over three to five weeks as your pain improves.
+If you have been given an off-loading shoe you should gradually stop using it over three to five weeks as your pain improves.

-Some fractures do not heal and continue to be painful, even after several months.
+Occasionally fractures do not heal and continue to be painful, even after several months.
 Surgery may be needed at this stage to help heal the fracture.